Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 This document borrows heavily from several sources:

-* ENSIP-1 outlines the initial implementation of the Registry Contract (ENS.sol) and associated Resolver contracts.
+* PNSIP-1 outlines the initial implementation of the Registry Contract (PNS.sol) and associated Resolver contracts.
 * [ERC-26](https://github.com/ethereum/EIPs/issues/26) was the first ERC to propose a name service at the contract layer
-* @alexvandesande's current implementation of the [HashRegistrar](https://github.com/ethereum/ens/blob/mainnet/contracts/HashRegistrarSimplified.sol)
+* @alexvandesande's current implementation of the [HashRegistrar](https://github.com/ethereum/pns/blob/mainnet/contracts/HashRegistrarSimplified.sol)

 #### Edits: